holadepo/docs/astro/install-aws.md

 :::tip

-After completing your initial installation, we recommend [setting up an identity provider (IdP)](configure-idp.md) so that users can log in to Astro through your IdP.
+After completing your initial installation, Astronomer recommends [setting up an identity provider (IdP)](configure-idp.md) so that users can log in to Astro through your IdP.

 :::